waynesutton/todohosted/README.md

    - Click heart icon to like messages
    - Use emoji button for quick reactions
    - Search through message history instantly
+   - Toggle sound notifications with mute button
+   - iPhone-style message sounds for all chat messages

 3. **Reminder System:**